 The ERFC is administered by a Board of Trustees, which holds all of the contributions in trust, and supervises the investment of the trust's assets by registered investment advisors.
 The Board is composed of seven members: three are appointed by the School Board, and three are elected by active ERFC members.
 The six combined Board members recommend someone who is not affiliated with FCPS for the seventh position, which is subsequently approved by the School Board.

-Nancy Hammerer was re-elected to serve a three-year term as an ERFC trustee by the membership in spring 2014 and the ERFC Board elected Ms. Hammerer as its Vice Chairperson for FY 2015.
-Ms. Hammerer is currently serving her second 3-year term as an ERFC Trustee, and her first term as ERFC’s Board Vice Chairperson.
+Nancy Hammerer was elected to serve as Chairperson for the ERFC Board for FY 2017.
+Ms. Hammerer is serving her second 3-year term as an ERFC Trustee since being re-elected by the membership in spring 2014.
 Ms. Hammerer has been a member of the Fairfax Education Association (FEA) since 2002, and currently serves as a member of the Communications Cadre within the FEA.

 Ms. Hammerer has taught Health and Physical Education in Fairfax County Public Schools since 1997, including Washington Irving Middle School, Poe Middle School, and her current position at Mark Twain Middle School, where she has been teaching since 2002.
 Prior to joining FCPS, Ms. Hammerer taught at schools in five different states, including South Carolina, Florida, and Colorado, as well as substitute teaching in Rhode Island and Hawaii.

 Ms. Hammerer earned her under graduate and Master’s degrees in Health and Physical Education from the University of South Carolina.